yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

         }
     }

-In `decode` function, the mapping is defined as the parameters to `build` function.
+In `decode` function, the mappings are defined as the parameters to `build` function.
 Here `some_name` is mapped to `name` property of `SomeValue`, and `some_value` to `value` property.
 The mappings are defined in the order as the properties of `SomeValue` type are defined.

-To get a value mapped from JSON data, call `decode` function with JSON data as `[String: AnyObject]` returned from Alamofire or NSJSONSerialization.
+To get an instance mapped from JSON data, call `decode` function with JSON data as `[String: AnyObject]` returned from Alamofire or NSJSONSerialization.

     func testSomeValue() {
         // JSON data returned from Alamofire or NSJSONSerialization.